RustaceansKenya/driver-development-book/driver_book/src/bare_metal/probing/probing_theory_1.md

 # Probing Theory

 What is probing really?
 How is it achieved?
 What's flashing?
 What's in-system programming?
-Debugging?
+What's Debugging?

 ## Probing
 Probing is the act of interacting with a microcontroller... or a device that does not have a comprehensive User Interface.